sharonNissanov/CountDownSystem/README.md

 I developed this system as part of the final project for a government organization.

 To get the frontend running locally:
-  -Clone this repo
+  1.Clone this repo
-  -npm install to install all required dependencies -npm start
+  2.npm install to install all required dependencies 3.npm start
-To get the backend running:
+To get the backend running: (different cmd)
-  -cd backend
+  1.cd backend
-  -npm start
+  2.npm start

 Have Fun!